alextech/expressive-route-api-doc/README.md

 > it is recommended to have the above lines conditional only for development mode.

+#### Base path

+If you are adding multiple route containers using `$apiWriter->addRouteCollector()` or `$apiWriter->addApplication()`, chances are you are using _path segregated pipelines_ technique to organize your routes.
+In this case, you will need to let the api writer know about the pipeline basepath because is not exposed by expressive to the route collection.
+Specify it as a second parameter of the `add` functions.
+Base path will also become a tag for all the routes starting from that path.

 ## Configuration
 Configuration is read from `openapi_writer` key of your application config.
 It is expected to have these options: